pbollhorn/Calculator/README.md

-## Docker commands for Windows Terminal:
+## Docker commands:
-Make sure this directory is the current directory.

-Command for building Docker image: docker build --tag calculator_image .
+Command for building Docker image (make sure Windows Terminal is in root directory for this command): docker build --tag calculator_image .

 Command for creating Docker container: